 Central Credit Register (CCR):

 The lenders will rely on the CCR as their primary source at working out whether a loan application is a good risk or not.
 To ensure you keep a good score with the CCR, keep timely repayments on loans/hire purchase, credit cards and overdrafts .
 You can check your credit report on www.centralcreditregister.ie

 Regular savings is key to not only building up your deposit, but to show the lender a good savings record and the ability to repay your mortgage.
 We would advise that you set up a standing order to take a set amount from your salary each month as your are paid.

 Lenders require proof of rent paid.
 If you are paying rent then we would recommend that you set up a standing order to your landlord, or parents if living at home.

-Your accounts should be in credit and not relying on an overdraft.
+Your accounts should be in credit/operating within overdraft limit.
 Repayments on loans and direct debits should be made on-time to avoid any unpaid items on your accounts.
-The lenders want to see that you are responsible with money, so they may look at things like how you deal with credit card bills and how you are spending your money each month.

 How much you can borrow really depends on what you can prove you can comfortably afford in monthly repayments for the life of the loan.